Dr Agata Frymus

 She serves as a submissions editor for Early Popular Visual Culture.

-PhD (Theatre, Film and Television) University of York, 2018
+PhD (Theatre, Film and Television) University of York, UK, 2018

 Associate Fellowship of the Higher Education Academy (HEA), University of York, 2017

-MA (Film and Television Studies) University of Bristol, 2014
+MA (Film and Television Studies) University of Bristol, UK, 2014

-BA (Film and Media and Cultural Studies) University of the West of England, 2012
+BA (Film and Media and Cultural Studies) University of the West of England, UK, 2012

 Dr Frymus’ main interests lie in film history, star studies and silent cinema.

-Her work focuses on the intersections between race, ethnicity, stardom, and audiences in the United States, particularly in the first half of the twentieth century.
+Her work focuses on the intersections between race, ethnicity, stardom, and audiences, particularly in the first half of the twentieth century.
 She is interested in bringing women - both as consumers of film, as well as producers and stars - to the forefront of film history.

-She is also co-authoring a chapter on a similar topic with David Morton (University of Central Florida) for Comparing New Cinema Histories: Methodologies and Practices from a Global Perspective, edited by Pierluigi Ercole, Lies Van Der Vijver and Daniela Treveri Gennari.
+She is also working on a series of articles stemming from her work on Black moviegoing in New York City during the silent film era, and co-authoring a chapter on a similar topic with Dr David Morton (University of Central Florida) for Comparing New Cinema Histories: Methodologies and Practices from a Global Perspective, edited by Pierluigi Ercole, Lies Van Der Vijver and Daniela Treveri Gennari.

-Previously, she was a seminar leader and a lecturer on Cinema History & Analysis at University of York (2015-2018).
+Previously, she was a seminar leader and a lecturer on Cinema History and Analysis at University of York (2015-2018).
 She has taught Race and Screen Studies, and Filmmaking through Hitchcock at Ghent University, Belgium (2019), and University of Bristol (2018), UK, respectively.
-Dr Frymus passion for teaching has been developed further in 2017, when she became an Associate Fellow of Higher Education Academy, UK.
+Her passion for teaching has been developed further in 2017, when she became an Associate Fellow of Higher Education Academy, UK.

 Agata Frymus, Damsels and Divas: European Stardom in Silent Hollywood (New Brunswick, New Jersey and London: Rutgers University Press, 2020)

 Agata Frymus, ‘Europe Comes to America: The Silent Film Era,’ in Companion to European Cinema, ed.
-Gabor Gérgely (London: Routledge, 2021).
+Gabor Gérgely and Susann Hayward (London: Routledge, 2021).
 Forthcoming

-Agata Frymus, ‘Pola Negri’s Star Persona in America of the 1920s,’ in Re-visiting Female Evil: Power, Purity and Desire, ed.
+Agata Frymus, ‘Pola Negri’s Star Persona in America of the 1920s,’ in Re-visiting Female Evil: Power, Purity and Desire, eds.
 Mellissa Dearey, Susana Nicolás and Roger Davis, 21-36 (Leiden: Koniklijke Brill NV, 2017)

 A comprehensive list of publications available at academia.edu.